 What Causes Parkinson’s Disease?

 Parkinson’s disease is a progressive and chronic nervous system disorder that affects movement and is caused by destroyed nerve cells in the brain.
 “A decrease in dopamine levels leads to abnormal brain activity, causing symptoms of Parkinson's disease.
 However, it is currently unknown what causes the death of neurons in the brain,” according to dementia.org.
-While the exact ...
+While ...

 A few years ago, scientists advised federal leaders to adjust the Dietary Guidelines for Americans to lower added sugar intake from 10% to 6% of daily calories and reduce men’s daily alcohol intake from two to one drink a day.
 That advice was not taken.
 Now those scientists – the Dietary Guidelines Advisory Committee – are asking for public comment as they again prepare to recommend changes to the dietary guidelines.
 This is an opportunity to speak up for nutrition!
 Submit a model comment created by Salud America! to urge lower added sugar and alcohol intake in the 2025-2030 Dietary Guidelines for Americans!
 The comment period opened Jan.
 19, 2023, and closed on Oct.
 1, 2024.
 October 2024 UPDATE: 266 Salud America members submitted our model comment ...